edgelesssys/docs.edgeless.systems/edgelessdb/getting-started/quickstart-simulation.md

-# Quickstart: simulation mode
+# Quickstart: Simulation mode
 This guide will show you how to set up EdgelessDB with a minimal manifest and connect to it with the `mysql` client.

 !> Simulation mode is only suitable for evaluating EdgelessDB.
-The setup is not secure in terms of confidential computing.
+The setup isn't secure in terms of confidential computing.
 For a setup in production, continue with [SGX mode](quickstart-sgx.md).

 ## Start EdgelessDB
 Run the EdgelessDB Docker image: